 Alena Museum is a 501(c)3 nonprofit with the mission of providing critical safe spaces for the Black Diaspora to express and cultivate their cultural identity in the face of gentrification.
 Alena activates creative spaces that houses multi-disciplinary art and work studios honoring the cultural richness of the African Diaspora.

 In the African language of Tigrinya, "Alena" translates to "We are here."
 Alena Museum embodies the spirit of our namesake by curating and activating spaces to preserve and cultivate African diasporic culture in the face of aggressive gentrification, a contemporary iteration of the white supremacy and colonialism embedded throughout American history.
 In partnership with our West Oakland community—and its rich history of resistance against racism and displacement—we position ourselves as active players in this new economy in order to directly and actively mitigate the displacement and marginalization of our communities rather than passively accepting the violent practices threatening our presence and access to space.

 Creating a vibrant work and socialhub for the African Diaspora to gather and celebrate will ensure that we preserve.

-Alena Museum's model is to own every site we activate to ensure that we: offset displacement, protected our investment, have affordable service and tenant rates, future generational impact.
+Alena Museum's model is to own every site we activate to ensure that we: offset displacement, protect our investment, offer affordable service and tenant rates, and affect future generational impact.